kgateway-dev/kgateway/docs/content/guides/security/auth/extauth/oauth/_index.md

 ### Front Channel Logout

 Gloo also supports Front Channel Logout [RFC](https://openid.net/specs/openid-connect-frontchannel-1_0-final.html).
-Front channel logout is used when the OIDC provider is handling multiple logged in sessions and the logout endpoint should log out of all of them.
-With front channel logout, when the user goes to the `logoutPath` endpoint, the browser is redirected to an iframe that calls the `frontChannelLogout.Path` endpoint for each session before redirecting to the appropriate after-logout URL.
-The `frontChannelLogout.Path` must be registered with the OIDC provider.
+Front channel logout is used when the OpenId provider is handling multiple logged in sessions and the logout endpoint should log out of all of them.
+The endpoint defined in `frontChannelLogout.path` is registered with the OP and is called for each application when the user goes to the `logoutPath` endpoint.

 {{< highlight yaml "hl_lines=20-21" >}}
 apiVersion: enterprise.gloo.solo.io/v1